 How to Clean Wood Toys

 According to my research, wood has anti-bacterial properties.
-However, if I were a parent I’d have trouble taking that at face value.
-So instead, you can soak a cloth in white vinegar and wipe the toys down occasionally.
-Vinegar will clean and acts as a mild disinfectant, so I would consider this a great cleaning method for wooden toys.
-They don’t need to be cleaned all too often, but if they do need a good cleanse, this is all you need to do.
+However, as a parent, I have trouble taking that at face value.
+So instead, soak a cloth in white vinegar and wipe the toys down occasionally.
+Vinegar will clean and acts as a mild disinfectant, so I consider this a great cleaning method for wooden toys.
+They don’t need to be cleaned very often, but if they do need a good cleanse, this is all you need to do.
 The vinegar smell will dissipate within minutes.

 Why is Toy Cleaning Important?